Convergence of Message Passing Graph Neural Networks with Generic Aggregation On Large Random Graphs: Introduction

 The duality of the convolutional product has led to two ways of defining GNNs.
-On the one hand, convolution as a pointwise product of frequencies in the Fourier domain has justified the design of so-called Spectral Graph Neural Networks~\cite{defferrard_convolutional_2017} (SGNNs), in which one introduces a graph Fourier transform through a chosen graph shift operator~\cite{tremblay_design_2017} to legitimate the use of polynomial filters.
-On the other hand, the spatial interpretation sees the convolution as local aggregations of neighborhood information, leading to Message Passing Neural Networks (MPGNNs)~\cite{gilmer_neural_2017,kipf_semi-supervised_2017}.
-The message passing paradigm consists of iteratively updating each node via the aggregation of messages from each of its neighbors.
-This framework is often favored due to its inherent flexibility: messages and aggregation functions are unconstrained as long as they stay invariant to node reordering, \emph{i.e.}, as long as they match on isomorphic graphs.
-Besides, SGNNs layers are mostly made of polynomials of graph shift operators which are a form of message passing, defined by a choice of graph shift operator and a polynomial degree.
+On the one hand, convolution as a pointwise product of frequencies in the Fourier domain has justified the design of so-called Spectral Graph Neural Networks~\citep{defferrard_convolutional_2016} (SGNNs), in which one introduces a graph Fourier transform through a chosen graph shift operator~\citep{tremblay_design_2017} to legitimate the use of polynomial filters.
+On the other hand, the spatial interpretation sees the convolution as local aggregations of neighborhood information, leading to Message-Passing Neural Networks (MPGNNs)~\citep{gilmer_neural_2017,kipf_semi-supervised_2017, corso_principal_neighbourhood_agg_2020}.
+The message-passing paradigm consists of iteratively updating each node via the \textbf{aggregation} of messages from each of its neighbors.
+This framework is often favored due to its inherent flexibility: messages and aggregation functions are unconstrained as long as they stay invariant to node reordering, \ie as long as they match on isomorphic graphs.
+Besides, SGNNs layers are mostly made of polynomials of graph shift operators which are a form of message-passing, defined by a choice of graph shift operator and a polynomial degree.
 As such, SGNNs can be seen as a subcase of the more versatile message-passing framework.